 Welcome to the Frank Lloyd Wright Virtual Classroom

-The Frank Lloyd Wright Virtual Classroom is a resource center developed by the Frank Lloyd Wright Foundation’s education department as a free online learning tool for K-12 students and virtual engagement for families.
+The Frank Lloyd Wright Virtual Classroom is a resource center developed by our Education Department as a free online learning tool for K-12 students and virtual engagement for families.

 The Virtual Classroom combines fun, real-world lessons with Wright’s famed principles of organic architecture and solutions-based design.
 Each STEAM-focused activity will offer students hands-on projects that encourage creative and critical thinking.